Haoming9810/CSS143B-2020Fall/README.md

 ## Lecture
 - Read the relevant textbook chapters before each class.
 - Lecture video and slides will be made available after each class.
-- Slides are for reference only and is tentative to change even after lecture.
+- Slides are for reference only and tentative to change even after lecture.
 - Take notes.
-Write down your questions in class.
+Write down your questions in class and follow up later.
 - There will be live coding and debugging by both the lecture and students.

 ## Tentative Schedule